kawaicheung/book-on-naming-things/manuscript/Ch_F_EditingDownNames.md

 GetAvailableProjectsForAccountMembership(int accountMembershipID) {…}
 ```

 My first instinct is to remove the word `Available`.
 I doubt the class exposes a method that grabs projects unavailable to the user, but for sanity’s sake, I check the rest of the class.
-While I’m right about that, I do see another variant:
+I’m right about that, but I do see another variant:

 ```C#
 GetAdminableProjectsForAccountMembership(int accountMembershipID) {…}